 Was Pinball Really Illegal?

 Between the 1940s and the 1970s pinball used to be illegal in parts of the United States.
 It was thought of as a gambling “game of chance” and was caught up in the post-prohibition push-back against gambling.

 Early pinball machines were much more difficult and seemingly random than newer games.
 They didn’t have bumpers and some even rewarded players coins for winning.
 Due to the low-skill involved and the rewarding of “free games” and coins pinball became seen as a gambling game in some regions starting with Los Angeles in 1939 and NYC in 1940.When Pinball was Illegal.

 FACT: Pinball wasn’t fully legalized until the mid-2000’s.
 Before October 2004, it was illegal for people under 18 years old to play pinball in Nashville.

-To be fair to the late-prohibition area reformers, the old pinball machines are legitimately harder and less skill-based than their later cousins… and people really did use them for the purposes of gambling.
+To be fair to the late prohibition area reformers, the old pinball machines are legitimately harder and less skill-based than their later cousins.
+People used them for gambling.

 TIP: The above is one of the reasons why it is easier to find pre-1940’s pinball and post-1970’s pinball machines than it is to find ones from the 40’s, 50’s, and 60’s (which you’ll notice if you start window shopping for pinball machines).